-6. Afternoon supervision/Afternoon Daycare Momi/Nami:
+6. Afternoon daycare: Momi / Nami

 For some parents the core school times do not coordinate with their working hours.
 We have established an afternoon care facility which begins at the end of last lesson.
 Afternoon care is held from Monday to Friday up to 6 pm.

 First, children eat together in the school canteen.
 Then, according to the programme the supervisor lets them loosen up or they can choose other outdoor activities which clears their head.
 Then the students do their homework under supervision.
 Supervisors ensure rest and work requirements.
 The afternoon programme supports independent work.